Ethycs/firecracker-hashicorp-vault/README.md

 # Baby steps with Firecracker

-This document assumes a freshly installed HWE Ubuntu 18.04.05.
+This document assumes a freshly installed Ubuntu Server LTS

 ## Prepare the environment for all dependencies we will need further